BA

 – Enable students to cover the core concepts, practices and techniques of management and develop the skills required to lead;

-– Encourage students to apply socially, ethically and internationally aware approaches and principles to complex business management situations;
+– Encourage students to employ socially, ethically and internationally aware approaches and principles to complex business management situations;

-– Cultivate the notion of continuing professional development by encouraging students to critically evaluate their personal strengths and weaknesses as well as keep up-to-date with the latest business management ideas and practices;
+– Cultivate the notion of continuing professional development by encouraging students to critically evaluate their personal strengths and weaknesses as well as keeping up to date with the latest business management ideas and practices;

 – Promote an international perspective through a mix of teaching, teamwork and opportunities for business visits.